JackieSun818/PointDPI/README.md

 tqdm==4.66.1

 # Installation Guide
-Clone this Github repo and set up a new conda environment.
-It normally takes about 10 minutes to install on a normal desktop computer.
-    # create a new conda environment
+It normally takes about 10 minutes to install a new conda environment on a normal desktop computer.
+Run the following code under the conda environment to create the new virtual environment and install the required packages.

     $ conda create --name PointDPI python=3.8